idewcomputing/project-trivia-health/trivia/index.md

 ### Teams

 Teams of 3 students will collaborate to build a web-based trivia app.
-Each team will practice collaboration techniques and be responsible for :
-* determining member roles
-* maintaining good communication
-* ensuring equitable contributions
-* providing clear project updates to the class in a timely manner
+Each team will practice collaboration techniques and be responsible for determining member roles, maintaining good communication, ensuring equitable contributions, and providing clear project updates to the class in a timely manner

-### Criteria

-**The trivia game must include the following at a minimum.**
-* At least four categories of questions related to a community health issue(s).
-* At least 40 total questions.
-* A distinct style created by the team.
-* A countdown mechanism that encourages each player’s engagement.
-* A metric that provides the player with feedback on his or her performance.
-* At least two sound effects.
-* At least two images or advanced visual effects.

 ### Recommended Production Tools